 Welcome to the homepage for the Veeramah Lab at Stony Brook University.
-Our primary focus is examining genetic diversity in human and non-human primates.
-We share wet and dry lab space and computing resources with the Henn Lab.
+Our primary focus is Evolutionary Genomics and Paleogenomics.
+We work on various species, ranging from humans and other non-human primates, through to Three-spined stickleback.
+We are particularly interested in analyzing genomic data from multiple time points to study evolution.
 Here you can find out about our latest research, who is working on what, access resources such as software and data and find out how you might join the lab.

 Our lab can be found in the Life Sciences Building towards the south of the main Stony Brook University campus.
 The main campus is located in the historic north shore hamlet of Stony Brook near the geographic midpoint of Long Island.
 Penn Station on the island of Manhattan is a 90 minute train ride for those wanting to experience the bright lights of New York City.
 Long Island itself is home to 20 state parks for those interested in hiking, biking, skating, camping and picnicking, while fine white sand beaches are a feature of the island and are popular destinations for fishing, kayaking, surfing and scuba diving.

 Our paper characterizing the genomes of 63 individuals from two 6th century cemeteries associated with the Lombards is out in Nature Communications.

 Krishna Veeramah's opinion piece on integrating paleogenomics and archaeology is now out in Current Opinion in Genetics & Development.

 Krishna Veeramah's review of Primate Paleogenomics is now out as part of the Population Genomics Paleogenomics book series.

 Our paper on levels of neutrality in the human genome (or lack of it), led by August Woerner from the Hammer Lab, is now out in MBE.

 Our paper on dog Y chromosomes, led by Matthew Oetjens from the Kidd Lab, is now out in BMC Genomics.